Chitra2409/Order-Delivery-Tracking/README.md

 **Tip**: You can directly insert the tracking ID in the API endpoint instead of `{TrackingId}`.

-**Note** : There is a PPT document added in the repository that contained the detailed information about the application
+**Note** : There is a PPT document added in the repository that contained the detailed information about the application.
+Also this is an ongoing project and changes to it are still being made.

 #### API Response Format